 A great source of fibre and protein.
 However, the great British baked bean is hiding over 20g of sugar in one tin.
 Eek!
 That’s almost the entire amount of sugar the WHO recommends women can consume in one day.

 If you would like help to manage the health of your mouth Suzy, our Business Manager, will be very happy to discuss the different options available to you.
 Our Hygiene appointments offer preventative care, cleaning techniques and diet education.
-Alternatively you can buy a Hygiene appointment online and we will be in touch to book your appointment.

 You can book a free consultation with Suzy by using our online form or by calling 0151 236 6578.